Archibald Fountain: Popular culture

-The popularity of the Archibald Fountain has been attributed to "the interplay of water and sculpture, and also little elements that kids like".
+The popularity of the Archibald Fountain has been attributed to "the interplay of water and sculpture, and also little elements that kids like."
 Over the years it has also been a chosen spot for photos, buskers, political rallies and just as a meeting place.
 The fountain is in an open space surrounded by formal flower gardens and has park benches provided nearby that make it a popular location for city workers at lunchtime.

 The Archibald Fountain is also known as one of the most homoerotic examples of public art in Australia.
-For the gay community, from around World War II up until the 1950's, the fountain was a 'beat'.
+For the gay community, from around World War II up until the 1950s, the fountain was a 'beat'.
 Indeed it was a meeting place for men who wanted to pick up other men for casual and consensual lovemaking.
 The Australian author, Kylie Tennant also features the Archibald Fountain in her 1967 novel: Tell Morning This, where she acknowledges it as a homosexual rendezvous.